Facial Reconstruction Surgery in Salt Lake City, UT

-With a focus on improving both form and function, Dr. Gale applies experienced aesthetic judgment and surgical expertise to achieve each patient’s individual cosmetic and functional goals.
+With a focus on improving both form and function, facial plastic and reconstructive surgeon Dr. Gale applies experienced aesthetic judgment and surgical expertise to achieve each patient’s individual cosmetic and functional goals.
 While delivering the highest level of care and expertise, Dr. Gale and his team maintain a down-to-earth and comfortable atmosphere to put you at ease.

 What is Facial Reconstructive Surgery (FRS)?

 Facial reconstructive surgery is the process of correcting compromised structure and function of the skin, bones, dental occlusion, and soft tissues of the face, head, and neck.
 Depending on the severity of the injury, different procedures are combined to address the trauma.
 Health professionals use two main classifications to assess trauma:

 Traumatic facial lacerations of the skin can result in scarring, nerve damage, loss of body parts (ear, lip, or nose), and damage to saliva and tear ducts.
 These injuries are treated with microsurgery and fine stitching.